Telcos face SC headwinds after AGR plea rejected

 The debt-ridden Vodafone Idea’s stock traded at Rs 11.02, falling around 14 per cent.
 Inflow of cash for the company’s debt-raise plan could become more difficult after the court order, especially because the Vodafone’s AGR dues have burgeoned to Rs 70,320 crore at the end of the fiscal year 2023-’24, or FY24.

-telcos SC AGR
+SC telcos AGR